FAQ - Distance Learning Studies

 home or office.

 When can I start?
-Since AIST maintains open enrollment and does not involve class room attendance,
+Since AIST maintains open enrollment and does not involve class room attendance, you

-their courses entirely at home or work.
+courses entirely at home or work.
 You can start at anytime.

 Are there any prerequisites?
 Yes.
 All students must be 18 years or older; graduated from high school or

 have a GED (General Equivalency Diploma).
 The Fingerprint Certificate requires that all students have

 "NO" felony convictions.
 If above prerequisites are fulfilled student may apply and take the prescribed

 What type of employment is available in the Fingerprint Classification field?
 Upon completion of this

 fingerprint course you can test for an entry level position for the job class of Fingerprint Classifier, also known